-Part I l - Introduction 1
+Part - Introduction 1

 1. Mandate of the Canadian Forces Morale and Welfare Services 1

 2. Structure of the Access to Information and Privacy Program 2

 3. Designation order 3

-Part I II - Key activities and accomplishments 4
+Part I - Key activities and accomplishments 4

 1. Training and awareness 4

 2. Policies and procedures 4

 3. Monitoring compliance 4

 4. Material privacy breaches 5

 5. Personal information banks 5

-Part I III - Highlights of the statistical report 7
+Part II - Highlights of the statistical report 7

 1. Requests under the Privacy Act 7

 2. Requests closed during the reporting period 8

 3. Disclosures pursuant to subsections 8(2) and 8(5) of the Act 10

 4. Requests for correction of personal information and notations 10

 5. Extensions 10

-6. Consultations from other government institutions and organizations 11
+6. Consultations from other government institutions and organizations 10

-7. Consultations on Cabinet confidences 11
+7. Consultations on Cabinet confidences 10

-8. Complaints and investigations 11
+8. Complaints and investigations 10

 9. Privacy impact assessments 11

-10).
-Resources related to the Privacy Act 12
+10 .
+Resources related to the Privacy Act 11